zmtcreative/gm-alert-callouts/docs/FEATURES.md

 Configures the extension with Obsidian-compatible icons, ideal for users transitioning from or integrating with Obsidian.

 Folding and Custom Alerts are enabled.
-The `[!NOICON]` option is disabled.
+The `noicon-` and `noicon_` prefix option is disabled.
+However, the Obsidian option will treat any `noicon-alerttype` as just another Custom Alert and will style it based on the default `note` CSS style, showing the `note` icon and coloring based on the style set for `note`.

 **Included Alert Types:**